antithesishq/guided-walkthrough/README.md

 This bug is planted intentionally, and we understand how it manifests.

-With Antithesis access, you can run the following search over assertions:
+You can run the following search over assertions:

  > `message` > `contains` > `Invalid echo response`